baph-omet/Sloccer/README.md

         ignore = [...] # same as above, but with a list of chars to ignore if they're alone on a line, i.e. brackets

 Editing this file is optional, however, and is unnecessary for basic projects.

-4. Run `sloccer.py` in Idle, Command Prompt, etc. and it'll spit out the SLOC for your project.
-Enjoy!
+Since this class inherits the default, if any of these fields are the same as the default, you can delete them.
+You only have to put in whatever is different.